ayushsingh82/PrediFlow/Readme.md

 # PredictFlow

-PredictFlow is an AI-powered prediction market built on the Flow blockchain, leveraging Eliza AI and Polymarket data to enhance user experience and decision-making on telegram-mini app.
+PredictFlow is an AI-powered prediction market on the telegram mini app built on the Flow blockchain, leveraging Eliza AI and Polymarket data to enhance user experience and decision-making

 ## Overview